thriveweb/deking-new/content/projects/south-brisbane-trex-pool-decking.md

   Trex composite decking was chosen for its low maintenance and good looks, the chosen colour of "Island Mist" blended perfectly with the current contemporary colour scheme of the building.

+  Trex decking is great for pool decking.
+It has many advantages over timber.
+  Trex decking will not:

+  * warp, rot or splinter

+  * need seasonal sealing, painting, or staining

+  * stain or fade

+  * become termite food

+  Apart from that it looks amazing.
+What a great example of a pool deck.
+I am sure the tenants will enjoy those deck chairs by the pool with our glorious Queensland weather.

+  See what DeKing Decks can do for your pool deck.
+Get in contact today and take the first step in creating your dream become reality.
+Check out our 6 simple step process, our extensive gallery in our projects or try out our online pricing calculators.
 feedback:
   - description: That's Great!
     from: Pan Zeng